99linesofcode/docker-nginx-python-mysql/README.md

 | docker-stop     | Stop all containers and remove Docker networks   |

 ### Prerequisites
 This repository contains the necessary Docker configuration that allows you to host your front- and back end code.
-By default, NGINX code is served from the `/front` directory and PHP code lives inside the `/back` directory.
+By default, NGINX serves the front end code from the `/front` directory.
+The Python code lives inside the `/back` directory.
 Take a look at the `docker-compose.yml` file or the playground-flask repository at the URL below:

 https://github.com/99linesofcode/playground-flask